sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 These are CIHI-generated classifications and should not be treated as analyst-calculated trends.

-### Preliminary Longitudinal Observations
+### Longitudinal Interpretation

-Initial exploration shows that hospital corporations can follow different patterns over time.

-Some corporations show increasing 90th-percentile ED times across several fiscal years, while others show an earlier increase followed by relatively stable values.

-These observations are preliminary and will be validated during formal analysis rather than treated as final findings.

-Care should also be taken not to describe small numerical differences as statistically significant unless a statistical test or an official CIHI classification supports that conclusion.
+The five-year P90 values were analyzed separately from CIHI's performance-trend classifications.

+Corporations followed different patterns over time, so the latest-year CIHI trend classification was not used as a substitute for the project's five-year analysis.

+Small year-to-year differences were treated descriptively and were not interpreted as statistically significant unless supported by CIHI's published classification.

 ### Trend Notes

-Two Ontario corporation-level records contain CIHI trend notes:
+Two Ontario hospital corporations have CIHI trend notes across the five-year period:

 - **Sunnybrook Health Sciences Centre**
 - **Scarborough Health Network**

-The notes indicate historical organizational and/or data-attribution changes.
+The notes refer to historical organizational and/or data-attribution changes.

-Longitudinal comparisons involving these organizations should therefore be interpreted with caution because changes over time may partly reflect changes in organizational structure or data attribution rather than ED performance alone.
+Longitudinal results for these corporations should therefore be interpreted with some caution, since changes over time may partly reflect organizational or data-attribution changes rather than ED performance alone.

 ### Methodological Considerations

-CIHI notes that coverage in the National Ambulatory Care Reporting System (NACRS) can change over time as additional jurisdictions participate.

-This should be considered when interpreting longitudinal results.
+CIHI notes that NACRS coverage can change over time as reporting participation changes.
+This should be kept in mind when interpreting results across several years.

-The methodology page lists:
+The CIHI methodology page lists:

 - **Targets/Benchmarks:** Not applicable
 - **Method of adjustment:** Not applicable
 - **Adjustment applied:** None

-Therefore, the project should avoid presenting an analyst-created peer-group mean or median as an official CIHI target.
+For this reason, the peer-group median used in this project should not be interpreted as an official CIHI target or benchmark.

-### Key Fields

-Important fields for the planned analysis include:

-- Indicator
-- Reporting level
-- Place or organization
-- Hospital Peer Group
-- Corporation
-- Region
-- Province/Territory
-- Trend note
-- Time Scale
-- Time frame
-- 90th percentile
-- 90th percentile: Data coverage
-- 90th percentile: Performance comparison
-- 90th percentile: Performance trend